How Steve Jobs Did "It"

-Steve Jobs set an extremely high standard for the presentations he delivered.
+It is common knowledge that Steve Jobs set an extremely high standard for the presentations he delivered.
 But how did he do it?
-How was he able to give presentations that not only provided valuable information, but also motivated audiences to apply that information and teach it to others?
+How was he able to give presentations that not only provided valuable information, but also potentially allowed people to apply that information and teach it to others?

 First, Mr. Jobs matched the needs of his audience with his business objectives.
 In this example, he clearly defines the future direction of Apple computers for developers, and how that direction will influence the ways in which developers can support Apple's hardware with meaningful products.

-Second, he carefully structures and delivers a conversational presentation.
+Second, he carefully structures the conversation.
 It would be easy to imagine him having this same conversation with three people sitting around a boardroom table, or with 3000 software developers in an auditorium.
 He pauses between ideas to allow the audience to absorb what is being said.
-By delivering his ideas conversationally, he is able to deposit his ideas into the long-term memory of those listening.
+By delivering his ideas conversationally, he is able to convey his message and personality effectively.

 By using these strategies, Steve Jobs presented a completely new direction to developers in a way that enhanced understanding.
-I have no doubt that, by simply paying attention, developers could go back to their office and explain his vision to their colleagues.
+By simply paying attention, developers could go back to their office and effectively explain his vision to their colleagues.